-For many, if not most of the people we work with at Edgewater Music Group, the answer to that question is either “to play my music for a living” or “to make some profit out of my passion.”
+For many, if not most of the people we work with at EMG, the answer to that question is either “to play my music for a living” or “to make some profit out of my passion.”
 And if either is you, that can inform some strategic principles.

 - Everything you put out must be purposeful and professional – no more badly produced demos masquerading as an album.
 If you can’t afford to have a high-quality record, then put out less songs at a time.
 Or do some fundraising.
 But don’t put out anything that’s mediocre.

 - Have a concrete goal for all of your initiatives.
 You want to promote a song to radio?
 Why?
 There are some great reasons.
 And then there are some not-so-great reasons.
 And then there are some people that do it just because they think that’s what they’re supposed to do.
 You need to know if your planned initiatives make sense.
 If you don’t have that information, talk to someone with more knowledge.
-We provide comprehensive assistance with strategic planning as part of our project management services and would be happy to assist you.
+We provide comprehensive assistance with strategic planning and would be happy to assist you.

 - Build your program of activities around things that have real profit potential.
 You want to make money without touring?
 That’s a tough road to hoe.
 Not saying it’s impossible, but the vast majority of artists that are successful in this era are playing a lot of gigs, because gigs are where most of the money changes hands!
 Building your brand to a place where you can successfully tour numerous markets and put butts in seats should be an overarching goal of your project if you want to make real money.